Gretica/Tracking_Cuban_Physicists/Aboutus.md

 permalink: /Aboutus/
 ---

-## About us

-Welcome to the team page!
+## Welcome to the team page!
 Here you can learn about the authors behind the project.

 <div style="display: flex; justify-content: space-around; margin-top: 30px;">
   <div style="text-align: center; width: 30%;">